The City has developed a Water Conservation Plan to manage our water resources, and plan for drought contingencies. Ordinance No. 03-35.

 Mulch!
 A good mulch conserves moisture, keeps weeds under control, and maintains a cool soil - all of which help save water in your gardens.
 And as an Olathe resident, you can pick up FREE mulch.

 Water efficiently.
 Heat and wind cause water to evaporate.
 Avoid watering on windy days, water in the cool of the day (morning) to avoid excess evaporation.
+Be sure to avoid watering sidewalks, patios, and driveways, and consider using a soaker hose to water plans more efficiently.

 Cut it high, let it lie.
 Set your mower blade higher and allow your grass clippings to decompose on your lawn.
 Grass clippings are about 90% water, so they decompose quickly and return valuable nutrients to the soil.